yaojian95/ForSEplus/README.md

 # ForSEplus: plus version of https://github.com/ai4cmb/ForSE.

-# To avoid install this package, we also offer 500 realizations of maps at url...
+# To avoid the installation this package (which is a bit complex), we also offer 500 realizations of maps at url...
 ## Dependencies

 - Astropy: https://www.astropy.org